IntentArchitect/Docs/articles/application-development/development-environment/intent-in-the-development-environment.md

 ## Version Control

 It is considered a best practice to commit your Intent Architect solution to your Version Control System, along with the solution source code.
 The Intent Architect solution would cover everything inside of the "{Location}\{Solution Name}\intent\" folder.
-You Intent Architect solution is an extension of your application codebase and should be versioned likewise, when you switch branches or look at different versions of the codebase you want you Intent Architect solution to reflect the relevant design fot that version of the codebase.
+Your Intent Architect solution is an extension of your application codebase and should be versioned accordingly, when you switch branches or look at different versions of the codebase you want your Intent Architect solution to reflect the relevant design for that version of the codebase.

 > [!TIP]
 > When upgrading your solutions modules, it is best to do this off of a clean check out.
 This way you can see and validate the module changes to your codebase in isolation.
 This also allows you to easily roll back the modules / changes, if for some reason you wanted to.

 ## CI/CD Pipelines Extensions

 Most software projects are running, and should be running, a CI/CD pipeline.
-We have a Software Factory CLI tool, which can be configured to run as part of your CI/CD process, which ensures that Intent Architect designs have been applied to the code base when committed, ensuring these two concepts are always in sync.
+Intent Architect has a Software Factory CLI tool, which can be configured to run as part of your CI/CD process, which ensures that Intent Architect designs have been applied to the code base when committed, ensuring these two concepts are always in sync.

 More information on our Software Factory CLI tool, available [here](xref:tools.software-factory-cli).